Bharat Bhushan: Personal life

 Bhushan owned a bungalow in Bandra suburb of Bombay.
 This was the famous Aashirwad bungalow, which he sold to Rajendra Kumar, who in turn sold it to Rajesh Khanna.
 This bungalow, was thus home to 3 famous film stars.
 Bhushan was an avid reader and boasted of a fine collection of books, which he had to sell off like his cars and bungalows in bad times, after he turned co-producer at the instance of his brother.
-Only a few of his films were successes and unfortunately, the rest flopped.
+Only two of his films were successes and unfortunately, the rest flopped.
 He died after he escaped his financial crisis, on 27 January 1992.